 How serious should I take this?
 What’s on the line?

 It’s as serious as you want it to be.
 This event is about jumpstarting innovation, bringing people together, and having fun.
 However, we are crowning winners in several categories, and there are some great prizes (because everything is better with prizes).

 Who owns what I make?
 Do I have to sign away any IP rights?

 You own everything you make, all copyrights, all intellectual property past, present, future, and in parallel universes..everything.
-The only thing we ask for is the ability to display and talk about it on this site.
+The only thing we ask for is the ability to display and talk about it.
 We make no claims to what you create.

 What are the rules?

 - This is an event about exploring the concepts of remix, invention, and re-invention.
 Use as many existing resources and ideas as possible.